worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

   - Remove the `expect` qualifier from `get***Info` and implement it directly in the common source set.
 - The *share* module can contain the data classes for the request and response body.

-## Build and deploy image
+## Build a server that hosts a the webapp

-- If you have a frontend app, you can host it in ktor by adding in the routing configuration:
+- If you have a frontend app, you can host it in ktor by adding in the routing configuration at the end (please add at the end because the order of routes is important):

     ```kotlin
     staticResources("/", "static")